 Since our first years our cheese making has grown more than ten fold and we’re still growing.
 Today we have many ways for you to experience the delight of eating our cheese.
 In 2016, we opened a cafe and cheese shop in the historic town of Weston, near our farm.
 You can come to visit us there to taste our cheese or enjoy our menu items created using our cheese.
 You can even book a tour to visit our cheese kitchen and taste cheese back at the shop.
 Or you can come to one of our events held in the barn where we originally started milking our sheep.

-Today we’re proud to be supporting other nearby sheep and cow dairy farms by turning their delicious milk into fantastic cheeses.
-All of our partner dairies pledge to uphold our most cherished farm practices, that is, they use managed grazing and humane and environmentally sound practices just like us.
-So you can eat our delicious cheeses knowing you’re supporting something good at the same time.
+Today we’re proud to be supporting other nearby family owned sheep and cow dairy farms by turning their delicious milk into fantastic cheeses.
+So you can eat our delicious cheeses knowing you’re supporting small family farms at the same time.

 We believe that, like children, our animals do best when they’re free to romp around outside.
-That’s a big reason why we’re so passionate about our milk being produced on grass-based dairies.
 We take great pride in the well-being of our animals and believe that it contributes to the quality of our award-winning cheeses.
-In fact, a founding sustainability principle for our farm is that we are grass-based (hence the “green dirt”.)
-We closely manage the grazing of our flocks in order to build healthy soil and grow nutritious pasture grasses.
+A founding sustainability principle for our farm is that we are grass-based (hence the “green dirt”.)
+We closely manage the grazing of our sheep in order to build healthy soil and grow nutritious pasture grasses.
 We know that dairy animals raised on diverse grass pastures have a LOT more flavor compounds in their milk than when they are fed a conventional dairy animal diet.
 More flavor in the milk means a lot more flavor in the cheese.